desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 * Proof-of-concept Signaling Domains with several thousand Signaling Names exist at `_dsauth.ns1.desec.io` and `_dsauth.ns2.desec.org`.
-  Signaling Names can be discovered via NSEC walking.
-  Some other operators are planning an experimental implementation.

-* A tool to automatically generate signaling records for bootstrapping purposes is under development by the authors.
+* Another DNS operator has implemented the protocol (synthesizing Signaling Records for a significant number of domains).

+* The authors are planning to develop a tool for automatic generation of signaling records.

 ## Parental Agent-side